zachpino/comm-workshop-s18/week06/events.md

 In D3, them most common pattern is to assign a specific classname on `mouseover`, and remove that classname on `mouseout`.
 We'll cover that model in future exercises — for now though, let's be explicit and use `.attr()` and `.style()` directly.

+This code is just an example, and it doesn't need to be added to your plot just yet.

 ```js
 d3.select('svg')
 	.selectAll('.dots')